Are you ready for some football? Tecmo Bowl football?

 Dated 10/12, this presumably places the prototype four months before the official release in February of 1989.
 Curiously, both stickers have "P-2" written on them.

 The prototype has a quick little quirk that pops up after a play is finished.
-Right before the game transitions to the playbook screen, the proto spews a bunch of jumbled graphics all over the field.
+Right before the game transitions to the playbook screen, the prototype spews a bunch of jumbled graphics all over the field.
 This happens so fast that I couldn't even capture the abnormality on an emulator via screenshots.
 I had to rely on my reptilian reflexes and use the PrntScrn key.